High School Curriculum

 The Destinations Career Program

 Your student can gain a competitive edge for the future—whether that includes college, a career, or both.
 The Destinations Career Program at OHVA prepares students to be work-ready and college-ready.
-Students can choose from a broad range of courses in the in-demand career fields of Business, Finance, Information Technology, and Marketing.
+Students can choose from a broad range of courses in the in-demand career fields of Business and Information Technology.
 They can also earn college credits on select courses through partnerships with local colleges and universities and prepare to take industry-recognized certification exams upon graduation.